shivshankardayal/An-Angle-in-Trigonometry/source/height-and-distance.rst

      :math:`D`? (:math:`\sin25^\circ = 0.423`)

 219. A train is moving at a constant speed at an angle :math:`\theta` east of north.
 Observations of the train are made from a fixed point.
 It is due north at some instant.
-Ten minutes earlier its bearing is :math:`\alpha_2` east of north.
+Ten minutes earlier its bearing was :math:`\alpha_1` west of north whereas ten minutes afterwards its nearing is :math:`\alpha_2` east of north.
 Find :math:`\tan\theta`.

 220. A man walks in a horizontal circle round the foot of a flag staff, which is inclined to the vertical, the foot of the flag staff being the center of the circle.
 The greatest and least angles which the flag staff subtends at his eyes are